 4. Will I have access to dental, vision or hearing benefits?

 Many companies offer these benefits to eligible retirees.
-Check with your employer/union for details about what is available to you.
+Check with your employer or union for details about what is available to you.

 5. What do I need to do to enroll?

-Your benefits administrator will provide directions.
+Your benefit administrator will provide directions.
 They may provide an enrollment kit or website for you to visit for more information about your options and instructions for enrolling.